Phase-Specific Augmented Reality Guidance for Microscopic Cataract Surgery Using Long-Short Spatiotemporal Aggregation Transformer: Methods

 \subsubsection{LS-SAT-based surgical phase recognition}

-Our LS-SAT network effectively captures both global and local temporal dependencies of the input spatial features.
+Our LS-SAT network effectively captures both long-range and local temporal dependencies of the input spatial features.
 It further aggregates the extracted limbus-region focused spatial features to facilitate online phase recognition.
-Our network is built upon the transformer architecture [22], which leverages the attention mechanism to model long-range spatial and temporal interactions in a parallel manner, making it well-suited for surgical video recognition.
-We utilize the self-attention mechanism to capture temporal dependencies in both short- and long-range spatial features.
-Given an input spatial feature sequence $\bar S$, the multi-head self-attention module takes it as the Query (Q), Key (K), and Value (V) and can be expressed as
+Our network is built upon the transformer architecture \cite{RN664}, which leverages the attention mechanism (Fig. \ref{fig3} (c)) to model long-range spatial and temporal interactions in a parallel manner, making it well-suited for surgical video recognition.